What are the most important things to know about Symfi Lo?

 - If you are allergic to any of the HIV medicines in Symfi Lo (efavirenz, lamivudine, and tenofovir disoproxil fumarate) or any other medicines.

-- If you have liver problems, including HBV infection or (HCV).
+- If you have liver problems, including HBV infection (HBV) or hepatitis C virus infection (HCV).

 - If you have kidney problems, including (ESRD) that requires dialysis.